-Performance and impact reporting against the priorities and deliverables within the Council Plan will continue to be reported through twice yearly 'Performance and Impact' reports, provided to Cabinet for approval.
+As agreed with Cabinet, performance and impact reporting against the priorities and deliverables within the Council Plan will continue to be reported through twice yearly 'Performance and Impact' reports, provided to Cabinet for approval.

-The next Performance and Impact report will feature information relating to the priorities introduced in the July 2023 version of the Council Plan.
+The next Performance and Impact report will feature information relating to the priorities introduced in the July 2023 version of the Council Plan, approved at Council in July 2023.